Salah856/AWS_WhitePapers_Summary/Designing MQTT Topics for AWS IoT Core.md

 In the following example, the room occupancy publishes a message on a topic subscribed to by an application running on digital display outside screening room.

+#### Broadcast

+Broadcast patterns are used for one-to-many messaging.
+The broadcast pattern sends the same message to a large fleet of devices.

+In a broadcast, multiple devices subscribe to the same MQTT topic, and the sender publishes a message to that topic.

+A typical use of a broadcast pattern is to send a notification to devices based on the category or group of the device.

+For example, a weather station transmits a broadcast message based on a topic based on its geolocation.

+The following illustration depicts an example where a broadcast pattern sends a message on a weather topic that all delivery vehicles in the state subscribe to.

+The message includes weather conditions and detailed location coordinates.

+Based on the current location of the vehicle, it can ignore the message or take some action.

 <a href="https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/designing-mqtt-topics-aws-iot-core.pdf#designing-mqtt-topics-aws-iot-core